SalesConnection/Caction-Support/docs/View_Business_Traveling.md

 ## Where can I view my team’s traveling for the month?

 1. For example, you want to view your team's traveling for the month.
-Go to desktop site "Main Navigation" > "Business Map" > "Business Travel (Table)" <br>
+Go to desktop site Main Navigation > Business Map > Business Travel (Table) <br>
    **Open the page here**: [https://salesconnection.my/business-travel/table](https://salesconnection.my/business-travel/table)<br>

    <p align="center">